Kahin Deep Jaley: Plot

 Zeeshan becomes possessive around Rida, and on the second day of the wedding, Shamila asks Rida at the breakfast table whether she loves Zeeshan or her brothers more.
 Zeeshan expects her to take his name, but he is offended when Rida takes nobody's name.
 Zeeshan gets typhoid fever and learns that he can never become a father, which causes him to become more insecure because Rida's brothers are richer than him, something Shamila constantly mentions.
 Zeeshan tells Rida to return her dowry, which she unwillingly does, her brothers get hurt and Shamila sends a recording of their conversations to Zeeshan, who gets even more possessive about Rida.
 Shamila goes to Rida's house and sees Rida in a poor state and comments that Zeeshan needed a maid, not a wife.
-Zeeshan overhears this and exposes Shamila.
+Zeeshan overhears this and confronts Shamila.
 Zeeshan and Rida go to Murree but return as Zeeshan's mother breaks her foot.

 Rida remembers that Zeeshan has to collect his medical report and asks Zeeshan if he received it.
 Zeeshan panics and he scolds Rida for mentioning it.
 Faham sends a maid to Rida's home after Shamila comments that Rida is forced to do all the housework by herself.
 Zeeshan again scolds Rida and tells the maid that they do not need her.
-Rida finally gets angry and says that she is tired of his self-respect and pride and that she feels suffocated around him and that she will leave him.
+Rida finally gets angry and says that she is tired of his self-respect and vanity and that she feels suffocated around him and that she will leave him.
 He apologizes to Rida, though Zeeshan starts to get grumpy and ill-tempered with Rida again.